 In a production environment, identification describes the process of labelling goods for put-away, including their intended storage location.
 RFID tags can be used to help automate later retrieval.

-This is the international standard for electrical, electronic and programmable electronic safety related systems.
-It sets out the requirements for ensuring that systems are designed, implemented, operated and maintained to provide the required safety integrity level.
+The IEC 61508 is the international standard for electrical, electronic, and programmable electronic safety related systems.
+It sets out the requirements to ensure systems are designed, implemented, operated, and maintained to provide the required safety integrity level.

 In-licensing means obtaining a license to use some other party’s technology/IP.
 Generally this involves payment of a license fee usually an up-front payment plus a monthly/quarterly/yearly license fee.